 I won’t go into all plugins, as there are so many out there, but follow the herd if you are unsure which plugin is a good one.

 By following the herd, I mean that you should look for plugins with a lot of downloads, a lot of reviews, and a good rating.

 It would be best to make sure that the plugins are compatible with your version of WordPress.
 Take a look at this screenshot:

-Some plugins are completely free, some have paid features, or are free for a certain amount of time.
+Some plugins are completely free, some have paid features, or are free for a certain time.
 Always check the ‘More Details’ before installing it, as it will also give you more information about settings and/or customizations.

 At last!
 This is what you wanted to do in the first place, right?

 But I am going to test your patience a little longer…